Danjb1/open-rival/docs/maps.md

 Starting at offset 0x142D.

-First buildings are listed, then units, ordered by type (see Appendices).
+First buildings are listed, then units, ordered by type (see Appendices) - and then Cropland!

 Each item consists of 12 bytes: